-- Work with partners and continue to use Public Space Protection Orders to deal with and reduce the incidences of anti-social behaviour and, through the work of Solace, work to reduce its impact on communities. - Work with partners and agencies to retain the City's Purple Flag accreditation as part of our commitment to creating a vibrant and safe night-time economy. - Continue our Safer Spaces hotspot work to improve safety in public spaces in Gloucester, with a particular emphasis on making spaces safer for women and girls. - Focus on addressing safety of young people, to ensure Gloucester is a safe place for children to grow up in, including working to reduce youth violence. - Ensure the Council is prepared for any civil emergency by maintaining robust plans and systems and working collaboratively with partners.

-3. Value our diverse communities and champion the City's essential community groups and voluntary sector by working together to shape the support and services they need.
+- Work with partners and continue to use Public Space Protection Orders to deal with and reduce the incidences of anti-social behaviour and, through the work of Solace, work to reduce its impact on communities. - Obtain moveable CCTV cameras to tackle fly tipping and anti-social behaviour for use in areas where there are persistent problems. - Use our powers where possible to require private landlords to remove fly tipping and excessive waste on private land. - Work with partners and agencies to retain the City's Purple Flag accreditation as part of our commitment to creating a vibrant and safe night-time economy. - Continue our Safer Spaces hotspot work to improve safety in public spaces in Gloucester, with a particular emphasis on making spaces safer for women and girls. - Focus on addressing safety of young people, to ensure Gloucester is a safe place for children to grow up in, including working to reduce youth violence and knife crime. - Ensure the Council is prepared for any civil emergency by maintaining robust plans and systems and working collaboratively with partners. - 3.
+Value our diverse communities and champion the City's essential community groups and voluntary sector by working together to shape the support and services they need.